 Chewables are compaction engineering with a taste problem

-Chewables must be pleasant to consume, but the manufacturing success is heavily dependent on compression performance.
-The formula has to flow well, compress consistently, and avoid defects-without becoming gritty or chalky.
+Chewables must taste good, but success hinges on compression performance.
+The blend has to flow well, compress consistently, and avoid defects—without becoming gritty or chalky.
+Particle size and excipient selection make or break the chew experience.
+And smart flavor systems are essential to reduce harsh notes.

 Manufacturing controls: where problems actually start